 It’s one of the cheapest parties you can host!
 Organizing a clothes swap costs no more than some time to plan, a place to host, and some girls to bring along some snacks.

 And so, is it worth it?
 According to Tamika, “Absolutely!”
 So worth it, in fact, that she plans on continuing these events twice a year – one at the end of Summer and then again at the end of Winter.

 Hello, opportunities for a new seasonal wardrobe – for free!

 As for me?
 While I didn’t have much I could give away, and I don’t fit the shoe size of the majority of the group, I came away with some beautiful clothes for both work and casual!

 Tamika’s final encouragement is to simply give it a go!!
-Set a date, gather your friends and have a wonderful time exploring the treasures that lie in the wardrobes of your friends.
-Spread the word and let’s take steps towards limiting the times we go to the shops to buy a new outfit that we really don’t need; limit the amount of ‘stuff’ we are collecting and filling up our houses with.
-Do it!!
+Set a date, gather your friends and have a wonderful time exploring the treasures that lie in their wardrobes.

 Photo credits: Tamika Bint (used with permission)